-With network capacity exhausted and the absence of additional energy policy drivers that might permit an economic case to be made by NIE Networks or SONI for future network investment, SONI and NIE Networks have asked for input from industry on a way forward for generation connections through the Call For Evidence
+With network capacity exhausted and the absence of additional energy policy drivers that might permit an economic case to be made by NIE Networks or SONI for future network investment, we have asked for input from industry on a way forward for generation connections through the Call For Evidence

 issued on the 12 October 2017 and the Consultation on Connecting Further Generation in Northern Ireland (